esmero/archipelago-documentation/docs/metadata_display_preview.md

         - Or a label found within the Source Data CSV:
         ![AMI Set Preview Row Label](images/preview_ami_set_row_label.jpg)

-4. After you select your ADO or AMI Set and press the 'Show Preview' button, the fuller Preview section will open up on the right side of the screen.
+4. After you select your ADO or AMI Set and press the `Show Preview` button, the fuller Preview section will open up on the right side of the screen.
 The left side will continue to show the Metadata Display Template you originally selected to Edit.

+    !!! tip

-It is **strongly recommended** to always select the option to 'Show Preview using native Output Format (e.g HTML)'.
+        It is **strongly recommended** to always select the option to "Show Preview using native Output Format (e.g. HTML)".

     - Archipelago Digital Object (ADO) selection against an HTML Display template:
     ![Preview ADO HTML Example](images/preview_ado_html_example.jpg)

     - AMI Set and Row selection against a JSON Ingest template:
     ![Preview AMI Set JSON Example](images/preview_ami_set_json_example.jpg)

+5. To keep track of the JSON keys used in your template select the `Show Preview with JSON keys used in this template` option before pressing `Show Preview`.
+For more details see [below](#metadata-display-preview-json-key-variables).

 5. Within the Preview Section on the right side of the screen:
     - The top section contains full JSON metadata record for the selected digital object or AMI Set + specified row.